Want peace, but won't tolerate any harm to India's self- respect: Rajnath Singh on Indo-China border row | Law-Order

 Want peace, but won't tolerate any harm to India's self- respect: Rajnath Singh on Indo-China border row

 The armed forces and police were effectively dealing with terrorism, he said.
-The country was not only handling terrorism effectively within the country but even taking action beyond the borders, he said referring to the air strikes at terror camps in Balakot in Pakistan.
+The country was not only handling terrorism effectively within, but even taking action beyond the borders, he said.

-This demonstrated to the world India's military strength and the country's firm intentions against terrorism, he added.
+Referring to the air strikes at terror camps in Balakot in Pakistan, he said they demonstrated India's military strength to the world and the country's firm intentions against terrorism.
+Stressing the need to change the strategies of war according to evolving times, Singh said the country may face challenges not only across the borders and the seas, but also Space and Cyber domains, for which it needs to be prepared.

+''So it is necessary that you need to update yourself constantly.
+For the future warfare and betterment, it is necessary that there should also be a scholar in you, besides a soldier,'' he said.

 - READ MORE ON: